Metabolic Age: the Best Wake-Up Call Ever?

 Metabolic Age – Use it to Progress Your Goals

 When monitored over time, metabolic age is a fantastic way to show the impact of any fitness regime or weight loss programme.
 Increasing your muscle mass will reduce your metabolic age over time (as it speeds up your basal metabolic rate or BMR).
-A person with a high BMR burns more calories at rest than a person with a low BMR (yes – even while your sitting still or sleeping!).
+A person with a high BMR burns more calories at rest than a person with a low BMR (yes – even while you’re sitting still or sleeping!).

 At Motivation, we use the Tanita results to gauge your BMR measurement and then we can use that information as a minimum baseline for your weight loss programme (in other words, by knowing how many calories your body needs just to function, we then know how much you should eat each day so that you are in deficit – and then, when you don’t have enough, we know your body will have to burn its own fat as a source of energy).